akshatha-k/Microsoft-Code.fun.do.2019/README.md

 ## Team Pepperoni

-Earlier this year, India faced the largest number of eligible citizens to vote for the national government making it the biggest democratic elections in the world.
+Earlier this year, India faced the largest number of eligible citizens to vote for the national government making it the biggest democratic election in the world.
 At such a large scale, every small decision makes a huge difference.
 Every vote can decide the future of the nation.
 ### Current Problems and Issues

 The biggest problem we face today, is the tampering of votes by Manipulation of the Public or
-	polling booths being taken over by various organizations to benifit a political party.
+	polling booths being taken over by various organizations to benefit a political party.
 	In a country as large as India, such actions take away the right to vote freely from many citizens.

 Another problem is people who don't vote.
 The 2 major reasons for this is,
 	i) Timely Constraints
 	ii) Assigned Poll Station is far from the current residence of the citizen.

-This year, many eligible citizens were first-time voters who study in college and cannot afford to travel back to their place of recidence.
+This year, many eligible citizens were first-time voters who study in colleges and cannot afford to travel back to their place of recidence.
 ### Our Proposal
   A Blockchain is a chain of entries in a ledger which is shared among a group of users who